 B) The procedure has been applied to all LNG Users that fulfil the criteria of par.
 [3]

-8. In case that after the abovementioned procedure the total Daily Release Quantity is not released, the Operator releases part of the Tempory Release Storage Space that has been offered within the framework of the Basic LNG Service to LNG Users that fulfil the cirteria of par.
+8. In case that after the abovementioned procedure the total Daily Release Quantity is not released, the Operator releases part of the Temporary Release Storage Space that has been offered within the framework of the Basic LNG Service to LNG Users that fulfil the criteria of par.
 [3], and up to the point of the difference between the Daily Release Quantity and the and the Additional Storage Space that has already been released according to the previous paragraph.
-From every LNG User part of Additional Storage Space is released, and up to the point of the minimum between the total Temporary Storage Space that has been offered to the User and the Maximum Daily Release Quantity of the User for said Day minus the part that has been released according to the previoys paragraph.
-The procedure begins with the LNG User whom during that Day (d) has the largest Maximum Release Quantity and continues with the rest of the Users in an desceding order until the total released quantity of Temporary Storage Space is equal to the difference between the Daily Release Quantity and the quantity that has already been released according to par.
+From every LNG User part of Additional Storage Space is released, and up to the point of the minimum between the total Temporary Storage Space that has been offered to the User and the Maximum Daily Release Quantity of the User for said Day minus the part that has been released according to the previous paragraph.
+The procedure begins with the LNG User whom during that Day (d) has the largest Maximum Release Quantity and continues with the rest of the Users in an descending order until the total released quantity of Temporary Storage Space is equal to the difference between the Daily Release Quantity and the quantity that has already been released according to par.
 [7]

-9. In case that for the Day (d), Additional Storage Space is released from an LNG User according to the provisions of the present article, the price that the LNG Users owes to the Operator for the part of the Additional Storage Space that is released, is calculated as 5% of the weighted price for the acquisition of the whole Additional Storage Space for the Day (d), according to art.
+9. In case that for the Day (d), Additional Storage Space is released from an LNG User according to the provisions of the present article, the price that the LNG Users owes to the Operator for the part of the Additional Storage Space that is released, is calculated as 5% of the price for the acquisition of the released Additional Storage Space for the Day (d), according to art.
 [76] to [76C].

 10. The modification of the Temporary Storage Space that has been offered to an LNG User within the framework of the Basic LNG Service as described in this article does not constitute modification which requires a relevant modification in the Approved LNG Application, within the framework of the LNG Agreement between User and Operator.
 Said modification applies instantly, from the issuance of the Operator’s decision according to par.
 [5] art.
 [71] of the Law.
 The Operator’s decision includes the justification as well as the duration of the modification that takes place.

+11. Where unloading of the LNG Cargo is cancelled, the Temporary Storage Space and/or Additional Storage Space which was released in accordance with the provisions of this Article shall be taken into account in the Available Storage Space at the LNG Facility.

 Article 77